 IGF-1 DES is a form of insulin-like growth factor-1 (IGF-1).
 In this peptide, the N-terminal sequence comprising Glycine-Proline-Glutamine is missing, making it resistant to certain inhibitors, thus increasing its bioavailability.
-It has ten times greater potency than the untruncated version with demonstrated roles in promoting hypertrophy and cellular growth, inducing anabolism in catabolic conditions such as those seen during chronic illnesses, as an anti-inflammatory agent against inflammatory bowel disease (IBD), as well as certain neurological and neurodevelopmental disorders like autism.
+It has ten times greater potency than the untruncated version, with demonstrated roles in promoting hypertrophy and cellular growth.
+It also induces anabolism in catabolic conditions such as those seen during chronic illnesses, as an anti-inflammatory agent against inflammatory bowel disease (IBD), and also certain neurological and neurodevelopmental disorders like autism.

 AKA: Insulin-like growth factor 1, des-(1-3)-, Des(1-3) IGF-1, 4-70-insulin-like growth factor 1